 Are Cotton T-Shirts Good for Workout?
-20 Sweaty Truths You Can’t Ignore
+I Tested Them for 6 Months

-After testing every type of spa vest, I always find myself coming back to the question: Are cotton t-shirts good for workout?
+After testing every type of gym shirt, I always come back to one question: Are cotton t-shirts good for workout?
 I’ve gone on long runs, lifted weights, and stretched through yoga classes in a variety of fabrics.
 And guess what?
 Cotton is one of the most talked-about options.

 Some say it’s soft and comfortable.
 Others say it turns into a sponge when soaked in sweat.
-In this blog, we’ll cover the truth about cotton t-shirts for the gym, explore how they handle moisture, and compare them to high-tech druthers.
+In this article, I’ll share the truth about cotton t-shirts for the gym, how they handle sweat, and how they compare to high-tech alternatives.

-Whether you’re lifting at the spa, jogging outside, or stretching in Pilates, this will help you decide whether cotton is good for working out.
+I wore cotton tees to the gym for six months straight.
+Some days were great; others felt like wearing a wet towel.
+Whether you’re lifting at the gym, jogging outside, or stretching in Pilates, this will help you decide if cotton is right for your workout.

 Why Fabric Matters in Your Workout Routine